1972–2000 viceprincipal,

 Chester, UK.

-2007
+2007 Member

-Member of the International Honour Society DELTA EPSILON TAU
+of the International Honour Society DELTA EPSILON

 Lifetime member of the International Dyslexia Association (US), www.interdys.org